top of page

 Day 13: Serengeti to Kilimanjaro Airport

 We return to Arusha, stopping for lunch at the picturesque Gibbs Farm, a good place for Green-headed Sunbird and Grosbeak Weaver.
-Flights should depart no earlier than 8pm.
+Flights should depart no earlier than 8pm but we recommend the next morning.

 Usambaras Extension